sofiar/HierNet/README.md

 * `get_baseline_results.ipynb`: Examines results from flat CNN models.
 * `get_bcnn_results.ipynb`: Examines results from BCNN models.

+For Zooplankton-MNR dataset:
+* `pre_process_data.ipynb`: Pre-process samples by cropping mosaics into individual images and saving them in the corresponding directories.

 ## 🔧 Instalation and setup